 By 2050, the vast majority of both European and Arab states’ populations will live in urban areas.
 How can scholars, practitioners and urban stakeholders build better, more efficient and sustainable cities in the future?
 The concept of ‘smart cities’ aims to tackle urgent environmental, economic and social challenges posed by urban living through the innovative use of information and communications technology (ICT) to link and optimize energy, resource and economic flows in urban areas.

-Different Regional Approaches Create Rich Opportunities for Knowledge Exchange
+Regional Approaches Create Opportunities for Knowledge Exchange

 As cities across the world attempt to improve urban systems, approaches for making cities ‘smart’ tend to vary considerably between regions.
-‘Often, Arab countries take a government-driven approach and develop new cities as a whole’, says AGYA member and energy economist Marc Ringel, ‘in contrast to German concepts, which usually work in limited realms, like a city quarter or building refurbishment project’.
+‘Often, Arab countries take a government-driven approach and develop new cities as a whole’, says AGYA member and energy economist Prof. Dr. Marc Ringel, ‘in contrast to German concepts, which usually work in limited realms, like a city quarter or building refurbishment project’.
 Such differences offer a multitude of possible good practice exchanges says Ringel, ‘which is extremely enriching, as both sides can mutually learn from each other’.
-After months of conducting interviews and comparative research on smart city models in Germany, Algeria, Morocco, Saudi Arabia and United Arab Emirates, AGYA members Djamel Djenouri, Lalla Btissam Drissi and Marc Ringel convened a dedicated workshop on smart cities in Rabat in October 2018.
-They shared initial findings, received peer feedback and exchanged ideas on innovative approaches to smart cities with other AGYA members as well as a diverse range of scholars, entrepreneurs and city government stakeholders from the region like Mohamed Sadiki, the mayor of Rabat.
+After months of conducting interviews and comparative research on smart city models in Germany, Algeria, Morocco, Saudi Arabia and United Arab Emirates, AGYA members Dr. Djamel Djenouri, Prof. Dr. Lalla Btissam Drissi and Marc Ringel convened a dedicated workshop on smart cities in Rabat in October 2018.
+They shared initial findings, received peer feedback and exchanged ideas on innovative approaches to smart cities with other AGYA members as well as a diverse range of scholars, entrepreneurs and city government stakeholders from the region like the mayor of Rabat.

-The concept of smart cities and environments ‘involves developing new technologies, physical materials and networks to modernize our cities’ explains AGYA member and Algeria-based computer scientist Djamel Djenouri.
+The concept of smart cities and environments ‘involves developing new technologies, physical materials and networks to modernize our cities’ explains AGYA member Djamel Djenouri.
 ‘But it also requires innovative ideas from the humanities and social sciences,’ he adds, ‘especially in terms of the practicality of applications and policy aspects of technology in society, including economic, management and ethical considerations’.
 His AGYA colleague from Germany, Marc Ringel, agrees that ‘high-tech solutions need an ethical framework in which to function’.
 For example, asks Ringel, ‘How should self-driving bus or taxi systems handle a small child unexpectedly crossing the street?’
 Questions on how to balance between safety, mobility, efficiency and environmental impact cannot be answered by a single discipline.
 Moreover, ethical considerations may vary between cultures, notes Ringel, requiring constructive dialogue between local, regional and global stakeholders.
 For example, the trade-offs between convenience and data protection or privacy, such as in advanced home automation systems, can be seen differently depending on the cultural context.
 Experts from diverse countries and fields of specialisation must work together to develop common solutions for the cities of the future.
 For Djenouri, AGYA is ideally suited to facilitate research cooperation and knowledge exchange on smart cities precisely because it is ‘an outstanding platform for innovative projects building on synergies among experts from different academic backgrounds, countries and cultures’.

 Cities Must Be Smart, but Also Sustainable